 You must configure SAML authentication on at least one Horizon Connection Server instance in a pod.
 Configuring SAML authentication on all instances in the pod is recommended.

 If SAML authentication is disabled on some of the Horizon Connection Server instances in a pod, Workspace ONE Access uses the other instances for sync.
-However, ensure that any instance with SAML authentication disabled is not used for launch, otherwise users cannot launch Horizon desktops or applications.
+However, ensure that any instance that has SAML authentication disabled is not used for launch, otherwise users cannot launch Horizon desktops or applications.
 Do not use the instance as the Client Access FQDN or, if the Client Access FQDN points to a load balancer, as one of the nodes on the load balancer.

 If SAML authentication is disabled on all the Horizon Connection Server instances in the pod, sync fails.